(Acute Angle-closure Glaucoma; Single Angle-closure Glaucoma; Narrow Angle Glaucoma)

 Copyright © Nucleus Medical Media, Inc.

-- Conditions that cause thickening of the lens of the eye
+- Conditions that thicken the lens of the eye

 - Botulism injections around the eye